belibug/ModuleTools/README.md

 Install-Module -Name ModuleTools
 ```

+> Note: ModuleTolls is still in early devleopment phase and lot of changes are expected.
+Please read through [ChangeLog](/CHANGELOG.md) for all updates.

 ## 🧵 Design

 To ensure this module works correctly, you need to maintain the folder structure and the `project.json` file path.
 The best way to get started is by running the `New-MTModule` command, which guides you through a series of questions and creates the necessary scaffolding.